fortenforge/e/_posts/2020-10-10-california-propositions.md

 Wait.
 No. I've got that backwards.
 Apparently it's *conservatives* who pushed for Prop 209 and it's so-called progressives who want to pass Prop 16.
 Weird 🤷.

 Of course, it's all really about the ability to enact affirmative action policies in higher education (and frankly it's *really* about a brawl over the admissions policies of UC Berkeley and UCLA).
 California public universities are currently allowed to consider socioeconomic status, but not race or gender.
-Prop 16 would change that.
+Prop 16 would change that. [↩](#prop-list)

 ## Proposition 17: Parolee Enfranchisement ✅

 The state constitution currently prevents people on parole from being able to vote.
 Prop 17 repeals that provision.
 There are only around 50,000 people on parole at any given time, and even if this proposition passes only a fraction of them will end up registering, so the impact here is pretty small—but who cares?
 We should be letting as many people participate in democracy as possible.
 Voting restrictions are un-American.
-Vote yes.
+Vote yes. [↩](#prop-list)

 ## Proposition 18: Minor Enfranchisement ✅

 This proposition allows 17-year-olds who would be 18 at the time of a general election to vote in the primaries and special elections (which typically take place several months earlier).

 Again, this probably has negligible impact, but it's a no-brainer.
-Honestly I think there's a compelling case to just remove age-restrictions on voting entirely. if a 7-year-old can fill out a ballot independently, I see no reason why it shouldn't be counted.
+Honestly I think there's a compelling case to just remove age-restrictions on voting entirely. if a 7-year-old can fill out a ballot independently, I see no reason why it shouldn't be counted. [↩](#prop-list)

 ## Proposition 19: More Property Tax Changes ✅